xdoko01/pgRPG/README.md

   - [ ] Extend sound effects - SoundFXOnGeneration - generator produces sound - shooted arrow
   - [ ] Person can generate many sound effects at once - damage and no health and collision and footsteps - how to stop playing damage sound when no health?
   - [ ] Extend Visual FX - VisualFXOnGeneration - for weapons, VisualFXOnCreation, VisualFXOnDamage, VisualFXOnNoHealth
+  - [x] Prereq extension so that it supports `and`, `or`, `oneOf`, `anyOf`
+  - [ ] Implement post-requisities on processor and change the process of processor loads - 1st load all processors without checks, 2nd check prerequisities for all proc 3rd check post-requisities for all proc
+  - [ ] BUG - when there is no command assigned to ACTION button, the controlls freeze after pressing z button

 ## Questions
   - [ ] should position fixing be part of collision system or in separate component/processors?